 This salvia received the Royal Horticultural Society Award of Garden Merit!
 So, pick one up at your local nursery, and let’s learn to grow this purple plant with dark stems that attracts hummingbirds!

 |Common Name(s)||Black & Blue salvia, blue anise sage, anise-scented sage, Brazilian sage, giant blue sage, sapphire sage, hummingbird sage, blue ensign, purple splendor|

 |Plant Height & Spread||2-5′ tall and 2-5′ wide|

 |Light||Full sun to part shade|

-Brazilian sage is a drought tolerant perennial as it has moisture-conserving rhizomes.
-It’s a tall shrub with a running root stock that forms wide clumps of stems with ovate dark green leaves and 1-2″ long dark blue flowers.
-They bloom open in late summer and autumn.
-The plants are sun lovers and can grow up to 5′ feet tall.
+Brazilian sage is a drought-tolerant perennial as it has moisture-conserving rhizomes.
+It’s a tall shrub with an anise scent, dark stems, and a running root stock that forms wide clumps of stems.
+The stems are covered with ovate dark green leaves and 1-2″ long dark blue flowers that sit atop either yellow green calyces or black calyces.
+Each green calyx blooms deep blue flowers in mid summer through autumn.
+The Argentina skies plants are sun lovers.
+The plant height is up to 5′ feet tall.

 Black and Blue Salvia Care

 Blue anise sage is definitely a low to no-maintenance plant when it’s planted in the right conditions.
 Here’s what it needs to thrive.

 Light & Temperature